Ari-Collado/box-model/README.md

 ![Completed lab image.](./assets/basic-example-completed.png)

-Once you've completed these tasks, continue to style your page.
-Consider adding specific styles to all list items, only list items under the "Libraries" heading, the introductory paragraph, and the "Hardest Bug So Far" section.

 ## Bonus Ideas

 Better alignment of inline elements.
 There are a few ways to approach this.
 [Display Flex, and related properties, are recommended](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)